sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/03_user-interface/ui.md

 The loader for Glue42 Windows can be set in the `themes.json` configuration file of [**Glue42 Enterprise**](https://glue42.com/enterprise/) located in `%LocalAppData%\Tick42\GlueDesktop\config`.

-The loader for [`Layouts`](../../../../glue42-concepts/windows/layouts/overview/index.html) and [`Workspaces`](../../../../glue42-concepts/windows/workspaces/overview/index.html) is an HTML file located in `%LocalAppData%\Tick42\GlueDesktop\assets\loader` which you can replace with your own custom loader.
+The loader for [`Layouts`](../../../../glue42-concepts/windows/layouts/overview/index.html) and [`Workspaces`](../../../../glue42-concepts/windows/workspaces/overview/index.html) is an HTML file located in `%LocalAppData%\Tick42\GlueDesktop\assets\loader` which you can replace with your own custom one or edit it directly.

 ### Windows